evanfinnigan/projects/README.md

-# games
+# some games
-Some example projects for learning to code.
+just some simple example projects for people learning to code